Damian at twelve reflecting and Leyla posing |

 Know that you are being heard

-Don’t be physical to express your words
+Don’t be physical to express your

 Don’t have dark secrets unshared